Turning Digital Natives into Responsible Digital Citizens

 Like anything in life, digital citizenship takes practice.
 As teachers, we’re in a unique position to show our students how technology can be used to educate, create, collaborate, and engage with the world in entirely new ways.
 Every time technology is integrated into a lesson, remind them of those healthy online habits.
 With enough practice, we will inspire a new wave of responsible digital citizens.

 Digital Citizenship Resources

-Below you’ll see a preview of their complete bundle of Digital Citizenship Resources.
+Below you’ll see a preview of our complete bundle of Digital Citizenship Resources.
 There’s something for every grade level and topic included.
-You can also preview lessons with LITE bundles.
+You can also preview lessons with sample bundles.

-To explore the entire Digital Citizenship and Literacy collection click here.
+To explore more about Digital Citizenship and Literacy collection, click here.